-Highlighting hope for bladder cancer, cervical cancer and endometrial
+Highlighting hope for bladder cancer, cervical cancer and endometrial cancer with fluorescence

 If you've been in the dark about advances in cancer surgery, look no further than the emerging field of minimally invasive operations aided by fluorescence.